 Mark your calendars for the following events:

-Saturday, Jan.
-22, 1:00, Gig Harbor branch birthday bash!
+TBA, Gig Harbor branch birthday bash!
 Location: the home of Barb Schmit.
-Please let her know if you plan to attend.
+We will let you know when this has been rescheduled.

 Saturday, April 9, 9:00-2:30, AAUW-WA Annual Conference, to be held online.